magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37082-incremental-indexing-of-grouped-product-child-products-can-cause-incorrect-other-grouped-products.md

 To apply individual patches use the following links to our developer documentation, depending on your Adobe Commerce deployment method:

 * Adobe Commerce on-premises: [Software Update Guide > Apply Patches](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching/mqp.html) in our developer documentation.
-* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html).
+* Adobe Commerce on cloud infrastructure: [Upgrades and Patches > Apply Patches](https://devdocs.magento.com/cloud/project/project-patch.html) in our developer documentation.

 ## Related reading